-4.04.05 Requests to close beverage service during specific programs may be made to the Director of Parkside Student Center.
+4.04.05 Requests to close beverage service during specific programs may be made to the Dean of Students or designee.

-4.04.06 Beverage service is automatically closed during dances or parties unless otherwise approved by the Director of Parkside Student Center.
+4.04.06 Beverage service is automatically closed during dances or parties unless otherwise approved by the Dean of Students or designee.
 Admission to dances/parties where alcoholic beverages are served will be limited to UW-Parkside students and community guests over the age of 21 years.
-(See Dance, Party & Other Events with Police Policy for additional information.)

-4.04.07 Student organizations requesting alcoholic beverage service for an event must receive approval from the Directors of the Parkside Student Center and Student Activities.
+4.04.07 Student organizations requesting alcoholic beverage service for an event must receive approval from the Dean of Students or designee.
 Alcoholic beverages are not to be used by student organizations as a recruitment tool.

 4.04.08 Student organizations are prohibited from having alcoholic beverage service for regular organizational meetings.

 4.04.09 Alternative non-alcoholic beverages must be available at events or places on campus where alcoholic beverages are served.
 Water may not be considered as the only non-alcoholic beverage alternative.
 The availability of food or snacks when alcoholic beverages are being served is also required.

 4.04.10 The Parkside Student Center reserves the right to require University Police at any function or event where alcoholic beverages are served.
 The sponsoring organization is responsible for costs incurred by hiring University Police.